Pittvandewitt/Wavelet/README.md

 ## Legacy mode

-Legacy mode is turned off by default, because features will become available whenever a compatible music application starts an audio session while Wavelet is running.
-If no features show up while you're playing music, you can try enabling legacy mode and see if Wavelet will process your music in this mode.
+Legacy mode is turned off by default, because features will become available in Wavelet whenever an application notifies the operating system about music playback starting by sending a broadcast.
-Spotify, YT music, Shuttle, Phonograph, Google Play Music and many more music players open audio sessions, thus features in Wavelet will show up.
-Some players like Poweramp, Musicolet and Deezer require [additional configuration](https://github.com/Pittvandewitt/Wavelet/blob/master/Configuration.md).
+Spotify, YT music, Shuttle, Phonograph, Google Play Music and many more music players send a broadcast, thus features in Wavelet will show up.
+Some players like Poweramp, Neutron, Musicolet and Deezer require [additional configuration](https://pittvandewitt.github.io/Wavelet/Configuration).
-Tidal, Pandora, YouTube, Soundcloud, Qobuz, Neutron, VLC, Plexamp, foobar2000 and most music apps that came preinstalled on your phone might work in legacy mode, depending on your device manufacturer's audio framework implementation.
+Tidal, Pandora, YouTube, Soundcloud, Qobuz, VLC, Plexamp, foobar2000 and most music applications that came preinstalled on your phone, do not send a broadcast.
+Therefore no features will show up.
+You can try enabling legacy mode and see if your device allows Wavelet to process your music in this mode.
+Legacy might work, depending on your device manufacturer's audio framework implementation.
 You will have to experiment with legacy mode and see what works best.

 ## Reduce clipping